moaxey/wf_fab2/README.md

  Loading .env environment variables...
 Available tasks:

+Available tasks:

-  acme-install     Install acme.sh for Letsencrypt certificates on a webfaction host. acme-uninstall   Uninstall acme.sh from a webfaction host. check-websites   Check http response mode of all configured websites. secure-domains   Validate, generate and install Letsencrypt certificates.
+  acme-install     Install acme.sh for Letsencrypt certificates on a webfaction host. check-websites   Check http response mode of all configured websites. list-websites    List all websites their linked apps and subdomains. secure-website   Issue certificates for a website and install with acme_webfaction

 ```
 > $ pipenv run fab -H Web39.webfaction.com check-websites accountname
 ```